LibrePhotos/librephotos/apps/docs/docs/development/dev-install.md

 :::info

-Do not use a relative path, because the sudo command usually starts in the root folder and does not represent the actual folder you are in.
+- Do not use a relative path, because the sudo command usually starts in the root folder and does not represent the actual folder you are in.
+- When using docker compose v2, replace command ```docker-compose``` with ```docker compose``` in the following instructions.

 :::